 5. The mountains close up in the peak of winter because the roads are impossible to drive on.
 There are areas called “passes” that shut when the roads are too dangerous and this can leave you stuck somewhere or ruin a planned trip.
 Traveling to the Himalayas in November to February is best avoided.

 6. You need a visa.
-For a 60 day visa, you can now do it online through the government website or you can use a third party, like iVisa, so you don’t have to do all the work. iVisa charges an admin fee, but allows you to submit well in advance unlike the government site & does all the hard work for you.
+For a stay one year or less, you can now do it online through the government website or you can use a third party, like iVisa, so you don’t have to do all the work. iVisa charges an admin fee, but allows you to submit well in advance unlike the government site & does all the hard work for you.
 I have four articles about getting a visa in India:

-- How to get a tourist evisa for India (when staying less than 60 days)
+- How to get a tourist evisa for India (for a stay under one year, done easily online)

-- How to get a visa for India from the UK (longer than 60 days)
+- How to get a visa for India from the UK (longer than one year)

-- How to get a visa for India from the USA (longer than 60 days)
+- How to get a visa for India from the USA (longer than ones year)

 - How to get an e-medical and e-business visa for India